Young Guns (film): Historical accuracy

 In a June 1990 magazine, New Mexico historian Paul Andrew Hutton regarded Young Guns as more historically accurate in some ways than earlier cinematic incarnations of the Lincoln County War and Billy the Kid, though he noted some inaccuracies.
 Author Johnny D. Boggs notes that much of the script was fictionalised with some characters and events changed for dramatic effect.
 Tunstall was killed on February 18, not on New Year's Day.
 The Red Sand Creek massacre is fictional.
 The portrayal of the gunfight at the McSween house, is considered one of the most historically inaccurate portions of the film.
 Bowdre, Stephens and John Kinney survived.
 McSween was killed by Murphy-Dolan men, not an Army Gatling gun.
 Murphy's death also did not collapse the Santa Fe Ring.

 The relationship between Tunstall and Murphy was particularly close to the historical reality (as it was in Chisum).
 The killings of Hill and McCloskey are also particularly close to the historical record as well.
 The portrayals of Josiah Gordon "Doc" Scurlock, Jose Chavez y Chavez, Richard "Dick" Brewer, and Charlie Bowdre, all of whom are not in earlier cinematic versions of the story are regarded as realistic, John Chisum is omitted (the character did appear in the sequel).

-Artistic licenses include the age of John Tunstall, who was 24-years old at death, but is played by then-49-year old Terence Stamp and is depicted as a father figure to the Regulators, when in fact he was only six years older than Billy and was more of a mentor.
+Artistic licenses include the age of John Tunstall, who was 24 years old at death, but is played by then-49-year-old Terence Stamp and is depicted as a father figure to the Regulators, when in fact he was only six years older than Billy and was more of a mentor.
 Doc Scurlock's romance with Yen Sun is completely fictional; the real Scurlock was married to a Hispanic woman named María Antonia Miguela Herrera before the Lincoln County War started, and Murphy was not known to have a Chinese mistress.

 The climactic siege at Alexander McSween's property is truncated for the film; the real event lasted five days while the film only shows two days.
 Lawrence Murphy is shown killed by Billy during the siege, when in fact he was not present for the battle, and died of cancer several months later.

 The film cuts down the number of Regulators from the historical eleven to six.
 The AFI Catalog notes that characteristics of Regulators John Middleton and Yginio Salazar are absorbed into the film's depictions of Stephens and Chavez.

 Release

+Young Guns opened August 12, 1988 in the United States and Canada.
+Internationally, it was distributed by Vestron.
+It opened the Deauville Film Festival on September 2, 1988 before starting its international release in Japan on November 12, 1988.
+It opened in Australia in December and in the United Kingdom in 1989.

 Home media

-The film was released on VHS by Vestron Home Video on January 4, 1989, and on DVD on March 17, 1998, by Artisan Home Entertainment.
+The film was released on video by Vestron Home Video on January 4, 1989, and on DVD on March 17, 1998, by Artisan Home Entertainment.